KeychainMDIP/kc/doc/deployment_guide.md

 MDIP operators can interact with their server's Keymaster in multiple ways:

-- use the `./kc` CLI tool or
+- use the `./kc` CLI tool,
-- use the Keymaster WebUI at `http://localhost:4226` or
+- use the Keymaster WebUI at `http://localhost:4226`,
-- use the Keymaster REST OpenAPI at `http://localhost:4226/api/v1/`
+- use the Keymaster REST OpenAPI at `http://localhost:4226/api/v1/`.

 The MDIP [Integration Guide](integration_guide.md) focuses on Keymaster deployments, Keymaster OpenAPI interface, and integration of MDIP wallet functionality with 3rd party applications.